 Learn the Fundamentals

-This may seem obvious – but you need to have a strong grasp of basics such as exponents, triangle properties, an integers before even attempting to take the test.
+This may seem obvious – but you need to have a strong grasp of basics such as exponents, triangle properties, and integers before even attempting to take the test.
 But even a shaky grasp of the fundamentals can slow you down.
-Make sure you are confident with the basics.
+Make sure you are confident with the basics (check out our post on the best GRE math tips for a place to start).
 However, there is a paradox here: on the GRE if you focus only on the fundamentals you will jeopardize your score.

 Fundamentals are only half of the battle, if that.
 Consider this – even some math majors struggle with the GRE quant.
 The reason is the GRE quant section tests how you think/solve problems just as much as it tests math concepts.